centrapay/streamsub/README.md

 ```

 Consumer group consumers are created automatically on first read.
 The special
 id ">" matches messages not yet delivered to any consumer.
-Only messages added
+Because the group
+was declared with "$" as the start id, only messages added to the stream since
-to the stream since the group was created can be consumed via the group.
+the group was created can be consumed via the group.

 StreamSub clients, once started and until stopped, continuously attempt to read
 messages for all registered subscribers.
 The consumer id can be configured per